Reading Time: 8 Minutes

 So, how can you prevent glaucoma?

-How to Prevent Glaucoma?
+10. How To Prevent Glaucoma?

 First, while it's possible to prevent secondary glaucoma, it is impossible to prevent primary glaucoma because primary glaucoma occurs because of genetics.